 Steaks and Burgers

-Here's how nuts can boost sexual stamina: Pistachios, peanuts, and walnuts all contain the amino acid L-arginine, which is one of the building blocks of nitric oxide—a naturally-occurring gas that helps guys maintain their erections.
+Here's how nuts can boost sexual stamina and sexual desire: Pistachios, peanuts, and walnuts all contain the amino acid L-arginine, which is one of the building blocks of nitric oxide—a naturally-occurring gas that helps guys maintain their erections.
 Plus, nuts also help reduce cholesterol levels.
-The less cholesterol you have in your system, the easier it is for blood to circulate throughout your body and down to your penis, which can help you maintain a firmer erection longer.
+The less cholesterol you have in your system, the easier it is for blood to circulate throughout your body, which can help you maintain a firmer erection longer.
 Stay hard and lose your belly with these killer snack foods for weight loss.